 While contraceptives aren’t necessarily an issue themselves, they help treat many other issues, and even healthy young women will go to the doctor to get the one that fits them best.

-The most common birth control method is the pill because there are fewer side effects and risk factors.
-In recent years, more women have been turning to longer acting pills like IUDs and implants.
+The most common birth control method is the pill.
+In recent years, more women have been turning to longer acting contraceptive methods like IUDs and implants.

 Advantages of Using Birth Control